MoveWithFriends/MWF-v2-CaF/README.md

 # MWF-v2-CaF
 Create and fill database v2

-Build new database from ERD and relational data table. fill in this database
+Build and fill new database from ERD and relational data table